Does the ABS light stay on in your ACURA instrument cluster? Learn how to fix the ABS light problem by following the procedures below.

 - Defective clock spring

 - Bad wheel speed sensor

 - Failed ABS module

 How to Reset Acura ABS Light

-To reset the ABS light on an Acura, you first need to read the codes with an ABS scanner.
-This will help you find what is wrong, and in case of a faulty ABS wheel speed sensor, you will know which one you need to replace.
-Once you replace the faulty sensor, you can then use the Acura Honda All System OBD2 Scanner to reset the ABS light.
+To reset the ABS light on an Acura, you must first read the codes with an ABS scanner.
+This will help you find what is wrong and know which one you need to replace in case of a faulty ABS wheel speed sensor.
+Once you replace the faulty sensor, you can use a Full System Scanner All System OBD2 Scanner to reset the ABS light.